SaadAliHafiz/Single-cycle-riscv-cpu/README.md

 ## Supported Instructions:

- This program consists of 9 supported instructions.
+ This program consists of 9 supported set of instructions.
 ```
 00500113
 00500193